+Monday Class!
 Unlike any other medium, watercolor offers a bountiful array of wonderful techniques.
 From glazing to spattering, these unique properties may be found in all successful watercolor paintings.
 In this class, students will have the opportunity to learn from weekly demonstrations and apply newly learned methods to their work.
-Subject matter will range from landscapes to still lifes and portraits.
+Subject matter will be provided and may range from landscapes to still lifes and portraits.
+Projects are bi-weekly.
 Beginning students are encouraged to practice the techniques while advanced students may work independently on their own projects with guidance.
-Evening class ONLY.
 To learn more about the class, download the PDF syllabus below.

-Learning to draw and paint the portrait is a delightful journey.
+Learning to draw the portrait is a delightful journey.
 It challenges the artist to see subtle angles and shapes of the human form.
 This class is for both the beginner to professional artist wishing to learn about drawing and painting the portrait or brush up on their skills.
 This course will focus on composition, values, edges, lite anatomy and more.
 Each class will start with a quick demonstration.
 One on one instruction will be given to help individual students meet their personal goals.
-The first five classes will be taught in charcoal.
-The last three classes will be devoted to one long pose where instruction will be in oil painting.
-As an alternative to oil painting, students may work in gouache.
+Classes will be taught in charcoal.
 Optional homework will be assigned to help students fine tune their skills.
+No Class on May 3rd.
 To learn more about the class, download the PDF syllabus below.

 This is not a class, but an open forum for artists and students of all skill levels to draw the nude figure as one long pose session.
 To learn more about the group and cost, please follow the link below to download the PDF file.
 The cost is $15 per person and you pay at the door!